madMAx43v3r/chia-gigahorse/README.md

 ```
 chia stop all -d
 ```
 Or close the Chia GUI if you are running it.
-Otherwise the `./chia.bin ...` command will use the old version that is already running.
+Otherwise you cannot start the Gigahorse version.

 Using the Gigahorse binaries is pretty much the same as with a normal Chia installation:
 ```
 cd chia-gigahorse-farmer
-./chia.bin start farmer
+./chia.bin start farmer (full node + farmer + harvester)
+./chia.bin start harvester (remote harvester)
+./chia.bin show -s
+./chia.bin farm summary
+./chia.bin plotnft show
+./chia.bin wallet show
+./chia.bin stop all -d
 ```
 Note the usage of `./chia.bin ...` instead of just `chia ...`, this is the only difference in usage with Gigahorse.

-You can start the official Chia GUI after starting Gigahorse, however it needs to be the same version.
-It will still complain about version mismatch but when the base version (like 1.6.2) is the same then it works.

-Also: There is no need to re-sync the blockchain, Gigahorse node will re-use your existing DB and config.
-Even the old v1 DB format still works.
+Alternatively, you can `. ./activate.sh` in `chia-gigahorse-farmer` to be able to use `chia ...` commands instead of `./chia.bin ...`.

 ### Usage Windows